 Clare has a bachelor's degree in psychology and a master's degree in health services administration from the University of Michigan, and currently holds an adjunct faculty appointment at the George Washington University Milken School of Public Health.

-Caitlin Sweany-Mendez is the Director of Transformation Facilitation & Support for the Health Care Transformation Task Force.
+Caitlin Sweany-Mendez is a Director for the Health Care Transformation Task Force.
 Prior to joining the Task Force, Caitlin was a director of transformation at Evolent Health.
 Throughout her time with Evolent, she worked with health system/IPA clients to conduct population health assessments, design value-based care operational plans, and develop strategic market recommendations.

 Caitlin spent several years with PricewaterhouseCoopers, most recently as a senior manager with the Health Research Institute conducting analysis on private insurance market reforms.
 She also held positions with the New York State Attorney General and the office of New Jersey State Senator Joe Vitale.